Send money in 29 currencies

 Hola, amigos!
 Planning on heading to the land of paella and flamenco?
 Organise your travel money options ahead of time and you can spend more time soaking in the rich culture rather than worrying how you’re going to pay your way.

 Although many places accept over-the-counter card payments, it is always advisable to have some cash with you in Spain.
 Expect to use it to pay for smaller purchases of up to €20 at many shops and restaurants.
-Familiarise yourself with the euros below to make sure you’re not accidentally paying too much on your holiday.

 Travel-friendly debit cards can give you the best of both worlds: the ability to spend your own money abroad and the freedom to withdraw cash without incurring extra charges.
 The best debit cards for travel in Spain will allow you to withdraw euros from an ATM without incurring foreign ATM usage fees.
 Over the length of a trip, ATM fees can add up to the price of a night out.
 Have a look at the Virgin Money M Plus current account.
-You get a Mastercard Debit card to use over the counter or at ATMs.
+You get a Mastercard debit card to use over the counter or at ATMs.
 Virgin Money doesn’t charge for currency conversion, there’s no international ATM charge and no account keeping fee either.

 You can load euros onto all travel money cards and spend without incurring the fee for currency conversion.
 This is the main feature of any travel money card, and one of the main reasons why they’re popular with travellers.
 With that box ticked, choosing the right travel money card to take to Spain will require a comparison of the cards’ other features such as reload fees, inactivity fees and ATM withdrawal fees.